from-nibly/resume/README.md

 I have the most fun when I can enable developers to contribute more freely and, Focus on what matters; delivering value to the customer.
-Every day this gets harder and harder for developers.
+Every day this gets harder and harder for developers, but I believe it's possible to reverse this trend.

 Are you looking to make your development organization a [Theme Park Experience](/notes/theme-park-experience)?
 I want to help.
 Together